 Landfills account for 17% of global methane emissions, a gas 84x more potent than CO2.
 Traditional solutions, like flaring or building gas pipelines, are often impractical because very few commercial operations can co-locate next to a landfill, or prohibitively expensive due to the cost required to upgrade the grid to handle additional electricity upload.
 Bitcoin mining offers a breakthrough: mobile mining units can convert vented methane into electricity on-site, eliminating emissions and generating revenue.

-4.3 Ending Oilfield Flaring with Bitcoin
+4.3 Ending Oilfield Flaring

 Bitcoin mining is proving to be the most scalable solution.